Severe Thunderstorm Warning issued for Ford, Iroquois, Livingston by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Ford, Iroquois, Livingston by NWS

-Effective: 2021-09-07 17:14:00 CDT Expires: 2021-09-07 18:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Continuous cloud to ground lightning is occurring with these storms.
-Move indoors immediately.
-Lightning is one of nature`s leading killers.
-Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Ford; Iroquois; Livingston A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 600 PM CDT FOR SOUTHEASTERN LIVINGSTON...FORD AND SOUTHWESTERN IROQUOIS COUNTIES At 513 PM CDT, severe thunderstorms were located along a line extending from near Piper City to Colfax, moving southeast at 35 mph.
+Effective: 2021-09-07 16:59:00 CDT Expires: 2021-09-07 18:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Ford; Iroquois; Livingston The National Weather Service in Chicago has issued a * Severe Thunderstorm Warning for Southeastern Livingston County in central Illinois Ford County in east central Illinois Southwestern Iroquois County in east central Illinois * Until 600 PM CDT. * At 458 PM CDT, severe thunderstorms were located along a line extending from near Cullom to near Lexington, moving southeast at 35 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Paxton, Gibson City, Gilman, Chatsworth, Onarga, Cissna Park, Piper City, Buckley, Melvin, Loda, Roberts, Elliott, Sibley, Thawville, Clarence, Strawn and Claytonville.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Paxton, Fairbury, Gibson City, Gilman, Chatsworth, Onarga, Forrest, Cissna Park, Piper City, Buckley, Melvin, Loda, Roberts, Elliott, Sibley, Thawville, Clarence, Strawn and Claytonville.
+Including the following interstate I-57 between mile markers 258 and 283.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0